batfish/pybatfish/docs/source/formats.md

 ## Supplemental data format

-You can provide additional data to Batfish to enhance the model of your network or model devices whose configuration is not available.
+You can provide additional data to Batfish to enhance the model of your network or model parts of the network whose configuration is not available.

 ### Modeling hosts